cybertec-postgresql/pgwatch/docs/custom_installation.md

 ---

-As described in the [Components](components.md) chapter, there a couple of ways how to set up up pgwatch3.
+As described in the [Components](components.md) chapter, there a couple of ways how to set up up pgwatch.
 Two most common ways though are the central *Config DB* based "pull" approach and the *YAML file* based "push" approach, plus Grafana to visualize the gathered metrics.